5G Standalone - which devices and UK networks are using it?

 These are all among the standard benefits of 5G Standalone regardless of what network you’re using it on, but they’re definitely beneficial.

 If you want 5G Ultra on Vodafone you’ll currently need to be a Pay Monthly customer, as it’s not yet available on Pay As You Go.
-You’ll also need to have purchased or upgraded to a new Pay Monthly plan from the 24th of February 2023 onwards, and Vodafone will notify you by text when you’re given access to its 5G Ultra network.
+It also doesn’t come with all Pay Monthly plans, so check the details of a plan to make sure you’re getting this if it matters to you.

-This access will come at no extra cost, but currently 5G Ultra isn’t available across Vodafone’s whole 5G network.
-Rather, you can get it in parts of London, Manchester, Glasgow, and Cardiff, among other places.
-Check your post code in Vodafone’s coverage checker to see if there’s coverage near you.
+Plus, currently 5G Ultra isn’t available across Vodafone’s whole 5G network.
+Rather, you can get it in parts of London, Manchester, Glasgow, Birmingham, and Cardiff, among many other places.
+Check your postcode on Vodafone’s coverage checker to see if there’s coverage near you.
 If there’s not currently, there likely will be eventually, because Vodafone is working to expand its 5G Ultra coverage.

 You’ll also need a compatible phone – head to the devices section further down for details of these.